 Discourage a coyote's approach

 Every citizen can help both people and coyotes by taking action to re-instill them with a healthy and natural fear of people.
-Clap your hands, yell, honk an airhorn, or throw small rocks or sticks if you see coyotes so they can relearn to avoid humans.
+Clap your hands, yell or honk an airhorn, if you see coyotes so they can relearn to avoid humans.

 - Be as big and loud as possible